felpasl/CustomRoselynAnalyzer/README.md

 ## Roslyn Custom Analyzer package

-`CustomRoselynAnalyzer` is a .NET Standard 2.0 analyzer library that ships as a NuGet package (the workflow already packs/publishes it) and exposes the following diagnostics to consumers:
+`CustomRoslynAnalyzer` is a .NET Standard 2.0 analyzer library that ships as a NuGet package (the workflow already packs/publishes it) and exposes the following diagnostics to consumers:

 | ID | Category | Description |
 |----|----------|-------------|